 Three words to describe your new relationship with HRAFF?

 Mutually beneficial partnership.

-What benefits do you see this partnership offering your organisation and employees in addition to the obvious branding/increasing awareness?
+What benefits do you see this partnership offering in addition to the obvious branding opportunities?

 This partnership with HRAFF offers us the chance to associate with, support and enjoy an event that both our brand and personal values are closely aligned with.

 The partnership not only has commercial benefits for our business but also helps our staff, both commercial and editorial, feel proud of what they are contributing to.